 - 1 cup shredded cheese

-- Transfer the mixture to the prepared 9x9 dish and top with the green peppers, then the shredded cheese and chili flakes
+Transfer the mixture to the prepared 9x9 dish and top with the shredded cheese, diced peppers and chili flakes